-Once admitted, the process of completing your MAIS degree involves a few stages.
+Once admitted, the process of completing your MAIS degree involves a several components.

-Your first term or two will be spent taking classes in your three fields of study, beginning an assistantship if one is awarded, developing a program of study with your committee, getting acquainted with faculty, and taking two courses required for all MAIS students.
+Your first term or two will be spent taking classes in your three fields of study, beginning an assistantship if one is awarded, developing a program of study with your committee, and getting acquainted with faculty.

 The key program requirements for the MAIS include:

 The MAIS degree requires a minimum of 49 graduate credits, (500 level or above), consisting of courses in your three fields of study, plus two required courses for all MAIS students.
 Classes can come from any department or program at OSU, provided your committee approves them as part of your program of study (for example, a class in Political Science on Gender and the Law might be an excellent fit for your field in Women, Gender and Sexuality Studies).
 You will work with the MAIS Director and your faculty advisors to determine the courses you’ll take.